poshAJ/PoshToolbox/docs/Resolve-PoshPath.md

 ## NOTES

-This cmdlet is designed to work with the data exposed by any provider.
+This function is designed to work with the data exposed by any provider.
 To list the providers available in your session, type Get-PSProvider.
 For more information, see [about_Providers](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_providers).

 ## RELATED LINKS